 Article Info.
-Abstract Article history: Received 11 January 2023 Accepted 19 February 2022 Publishing 31 March 2023 To obtain the desired outcomes, nanotechnology employs approaches to control the shape, size, and texture of elements in the necessary nanoscale.
-It was previously used primarily in the areas of substance chemical production and physics; however, this has changed through the advancement of new technologies.
-Over time, biological scientists became a ware of its numerous benefits and investigated them in their respective fields.
-To assess current knowledge about nanocomposites and their applications in prosthetic dental technology.
-On this topic, an electronic systematic review was conducted in various databases (Google Scholar research, Science Direct reports, PubMed studies, and Web of Science data), as well as a hand search of the scientific literature.
+Abstract Article history: To obtain the desired outcomes, nanotechnology employs approaches to control the shape, size, and texture of elements in the necessary nanoscale.
+It was previously used primarily in the areas of substance chemical production and physics; Received 11 January 2023 however, this has changed through the advancement of new technologies.
+Over time, biological scientists became aware of its numerous benefits and investigated them in their respective fields.
+Accepted To assess current knowledge about nanocomposites and their applications in prosthetic dental technology.
+On this topic, an electronic systematic review was conducted in various databases (Google Scholar research, Science Direct 19 February 2022 reports, PubMed studies, and Web of Science data), as well as a hand search of the scientific literature.
 From 2014 to 2022, published work was collected, analysed, and relevant articles were chosen for inclusion in this review.
-Nanocomposites and their applications in prosthetic dental technology have been reported in several studies.
+Nanocomposites and their applications in prosthetic deptal technology have been reported in asymptotic More than 26 person were Publishing 03 April 2023 and their applications in prosthetic dental technology have been reported in several studies.
 More than 36 papers were chosen for this review based on their applicability.
-The findings suggest that current knowledge was adequate to recommend nanocomposites and their applications in prosthetic dental technology.
+The findings suggest that current knowledge was adequate to recommend nanocomposites and their applications in • prosthetic dental technology for routine laboratory use, with improvements in each of the current nanomaterials and procedures for the prosthetic dental technology.
 Because of their physical and chemical properties, polymer nanocomposites were suitable for prosthetic restorations; however, careful processing methods, nanomaterials, laboratory skill, and a strict protocol for prosthetic restoration are required to improve the mechanical and physical properties.
-This is an open-access article under the CC BY 4.0 license (http://creativecommons.org/licenses/by/4.0/) Publicher: Middle Technical University
+This is an open-access arti cle under the CC BY 4.0 license (http://creativecommons.org/licenses/by/4.0/) Publisher: Middle Technical University